mckayro/centreon-web-application-analytics/doc/en/installation.rst

 .. note::
     Centreon advises to install the Selenium server on a dedicated poller for web scenarios monitoring and not on an existing monitoring poller.
-This allows to do not impact monitoring of hosts and services.
+This does not impact monitoring of hosts and services.

 Hardware requirements for the server: